 Ms. Stoddard was the personal secretary of Mary Hunt.
 Hunt was founding head of the Department of Scientific Temperance Instruction in Schools and Colleges.
 That was an important part of the Woman’s Christian Temperance Union (WCTU).

-Hunt had amassed a large fortune in her control over the approval of temperance education textbooks that every state bought.
+Hunt had amassed a large fortune in her control over the approval of temperance education textbooks.
+Every state bought them.
 This resulted in a large endowment for the Scientific Temperance Federation.
-Because of these funds it was able to engage in many activities to promote temperance and prohibition.
+Because of these funds it was able to promote temperance and prohibition in many ways.

 Under Cora Stoddard’s leadership, the Federation was a major promoter of temperance.
 It is probably best known for its “Education on Wheels” project.
 This took temperance education directly to people at their homes and farms.